daryllxd/lifelong-learning/startups/reality-check.md

 7. Are you helping people who cannot help you?
 8. Can you blow away any audience with a demo of your product?
 9. Would you hire imperfect job candidates who love what you do, as well as people who are better than you are?
-10. Are you only asking peopel to do things that you would do too?
+10. Are you only asking people to do things that you would do too?